-Wild spirit Education participates in and encourages others to participate in citizen science projects to better understand the natural world and to help support much needed research about nature.
+Wild Spirit Education participates in and encourages others to participate in citizen science projects to better understand the natural world and to help support much needed research about nature.
 Below are listed some of the projects that we are involved and and how you can participate.
 If you have any questions about any of the projects, please do not hesitate to call or email us.

-We participate in MAPS (Monitoring Avian Productivity and Survivorship), winter banding and saw-whet banding.
+We assist in MAPS (Monitoring Avian Productivity and Survivorship), winter banding and saw-whet banding.
 We are one of the few facilities that bands year round.
-To view a Youtube video of our banding efforts click here.
+To view a Youtube video of Paul’s banding efforts click here.

 Wild Spirit is proud to be a local chapter of the Frogwatch USA program which is a citizen science program that allows individuals and families to learn about the wetlands in their communities and help conserve amphibians by reporting the calls of local frogs and toads.
 As a chapter of the program, Wild Spirit not only monitors local wetlands, but we are set up to train and recruit local individuals and groups that wish to participate in the program.
 We hold a variety of training sessions each spring.
 To find out more about Frogwatch, click here.